727800350/note/cs/cxx_topic/effective_modern_c++.md

 ```

 ## perfer deleted functions to private undefined ones
-An important adavantage of deleted functions is that any function may be delted, while only member functions may be private.
+An important adavantage of deleted functions is that any function may be deleted, while only member functions may be private.
 For example, suppose we have a non-member function that takes an integer and returns whether it's a lucky number:
 ```C++
 bool isLucky(int number);